 Hands-on with the SmallHD Focus Bright: A Review

 So today I thought I’d give you my SmallHD Focus Bright Review.
-I’m not new to the world of SmallHD monitors, having previously owned the 501 full HD model.
+As a professional in the video production industry, I’m not new to the world of SmallHD monitors, having previously owned the 501 full HD model.
 At the time it was a necessary purchase.
-Quite simply because the rear screens on the A7s & A7sii are not far from unusable..
+Quite simply because the rear screens on the A7s & A7sii are not far from unusable for commercial video filming.
 (Sony, PLEASE rectify this on the MKiii !).
 Mind you, having had a little play on the new Sony A9 and witnessing the crystal clear screen used on that, I’m hopeful that this upgraded screen will filter down their models.

 The Run up to the SmallHD Focus Bright

 As expected in our profession, we need to see what we are filming in order to be confident we are exposed/framed correctly and in focus, at the very least!
 Having already faced a degradation in my video work due to the poor Sony screens, I didn’t want to compromise on a monitor and decided to go straight to the top of my budget and purchased the SmallHD 501 for £770 back in 2017 (I know this is a SmallHD Focus Bright review…I’m getting to it).
 Now I must say, in my experience, their quality control was massively under par.
 It took me to go through 3 units before I had one that didn’t suffer from screen issues or have a faulty toggle stick.
 Frustrating, but I stuck at it as I really felt this was the monitor for me.
 Once I was up and running the kit was amazing.
 With functions like false colour, focus peaking, LUT overlays it was proving to be one of my most beneficial and valuable purchases… That was until 9 months later when it broke.
 Yeah I know, annoying right?